Submitted by Marcia Levy

 In 1914 he organized and became the first president of the Rotary Club.

-In 1938 he and his wife purchased the McClelland farm house on Warner Rd. in Liberty Township.
+In 1938 he and his wife purchased a farm on Warner Rd. in Liberty Township.
 He designed, remodeled and enlarged it to become a 4000 sq. ft home on over 5 acres of land.
 He died in 1953 and his wife stayed in the house until her death in 1966.